reductstore/website/blog/2024-03-15-ROS-integration/index.md

 rcli export folder --ext jpeg play/ros-bucket ./exported-data
 ```

-This command exports all the image data from the `ros-bucket` bucket to the `./exported-data` with the JPEG file extension.
+This command exports all images from the `ros-bucket` bucket to the `./exported-data` folder with the JPEG file extension.

-## Best Practices
+## Best practices

 There are several best practices to consider when integrating ReductStore.
 Here are a few to keep in mind: